How To Build A Dinosaur Play Garden

-If you’ve ever fallen into the black hole of Pinterest, you’ve certainly seen some cute and fun ideas for gardening with kids.
-Which is great because, in my opinion, gardens that are built for and with children shouldn’t be so precious that kids feel unwelcome.
-And if you find respite and peace by working in and around your garden, why not make the garden a welcome and inviting playscape for your kids?
+If you’ve ever spent time scrolling the internet for stuff to do with kids outdoors, you’ve certainly seen some cute and fun ideas for gardening with kids.
+Which is great because, in my opinion, the more opportunities kids have to play outside, the better!
+But gardening with kids can get tricky when the adults have their own agenda and goals for the space.
+If you find respite and peace by working in and around your garden, why not also plan a space for play that feels welcome and inviting for young children?

 Just Add Dinosaurs

-Quite simply, a dinosaur garden can just about any patch of garden you are happy to have your kids play in.
+Quite simply, a dinosaur play garden can be set up in just about any patch of garden you are happy to have children play in.
 Some plants are more conducive to dinosaur play, simply because they can withstand a little jostling and have hardy stems and root systems.
 Plants that meet this criteria and also have a reasonably prehistoric look to them include:

 hostas